jonathangmurphy/jonathangmurphy.github.io/README.md

 <br>
 <br>
 # Bio
-Originally from Portland, Oregon; I attended the University of Oregon where I received a BS in Biochemistry.
-The University of Colorado, Anschutz Medical Campus granted me a PhD in Neuroscience for my thesis work with Mark Dell'Acqua.
+Originally from Portland, Oregon, I attended the University of Oregon where I received a BS in Biochemistry.
+I trained with Mark Dell'Acqua at the University of Colorado, Anschutz Medical Campus where I obtained a PhD in Neuroscience.
 I am now a postdoctoral fellow with Dax Hoffman at the National Institutes of Health in Bethesda, Maryland.
 <br>
 <br>
 # Research